OpenMined/SwiftSyft/README.md

 If you want to know how scalable federated systems are built, [Towards Federated Learning at Scale](https://arxiv.org/pdf/1902.01046.pdf) is a fantastic introduction!

+## Installation
+We have not currently made our initial release.
+SwiftSyft would soon be available on Cocoapods.

 ## Development

 SwiftSyft's library structure was made using `pod lib create`.
 If you're not familiar with it, you can check out https://guides.cocoapods.org/making/using-pod-lib-create.